oscarbutler/Blackjack/README.md

 ![input](documentation/input.png)

 An error message is vital if there is an input because you have to make sure that the user is using the correct information.
+These error messages are in every part of the programn to ensure that the user is having an easy time to play the game and going through the menu.

 ![error](documentation/error.png)